Trustee liability insurance

 Are trustees jointly and severally liable?

-In theory, joint and several liability splits the burden of financial responsibility between trustees, but in practice it can mean a single trustee ends up shouldering costs if others cannot pay.
+Say a supplier claims a charity owes them money.
+The supplier could sue any combination of charity trustees or board members for the sum.
+In theory, joint and several liability splits the burden between trustees.
+But in practice, it can mean a single trustee shoulders the costs if others can’t pay.

 Trustee liability articles and guides